 Currently, the Road to Hope Program supports 58 children from various districts of Uganda including, Arua, Yumbe, Moyo, Masaka, Hoima, Jinja, Lira, Buikwe, Kibaale, Luuka, Mayuge, Tororo, Luwero and Kanungu.

 In addition to providing basic financial needs and catering for education, the Road to Hope Program provides child caregivers social and psychological support through the following activities.

 Annual Road to Hope Camp brings together all children to interact, share their experiences and get to know one another, get psychosocial support, check on performance at school, have fun among other things.

-Annual empowerment retreat for children in upper primary, secondary school and vocational institutes where they attain basic knowledge on career guidance as well as receive life skills training to enable them deal effectively with everyday life challenges.
+Annual empowerment retreat for children in upper primary, secondary school, and vocational institutes where they attain basic knowledge on career guidance as well as receive life skills training to enable them to deal effectively with everyday life challenges.

 Entrepreneurship Fund.
 The program also provided a platform for giving money to children who graduate to help them start up their own businesses.
 This money is given in form of a loan whereby the child is expected to pay back as soon as their business stabilizes.

-So far four children have graduated from the program and a living testimony who are so proud of the Road to Hope Program.
+So far four children have graduated from the program and are a living testimony who are so proud of the Road to Hope Program.